EnsaiGenielogiciel/WikipediaExtractor/README.md

 A test *mvn test* will allow to run the unit tests, and to apply the extractor on the links listed above.
 A mvn spring-boot:run should enable to run the spring boot app.
 An url of type : http:localhost/Link/wikilink
-Each time you can choose the wikilink from the list of links that work. should display information on all tables of the wikilink.
+Each time you can choose the wikilink from the list of links that work and it should display information on all tables of the wikilink.

 #### 4. Architecture
 We have a simple architecture, the class WikipediaHTMLExtractor enable us to parse the html code and see if we have tables or not.
 We see if the attribute 'class' of the table contain the word "wikitable".